VinAIResearch/BARTpho/README.md

 #Extract features from BARTpho-word
 last_layer_features = bartpho_word.extract_features(tokenIDs)
 ```
-- For `BARTpho-syllable`, users should perform Vietnamese tone normalization, as this pre-process is applied to the raw corpus before pre-training.
+-  Before fine-tuning BARTpho on a downstream task, users should perform Vietnamese tone normalization on the downstream task's data as this pre-process was also applied to the pre-training corpus.
 A Python script for Vietnamese tone normalization is available at [HERE](https://github.com/VinAIResearch/BARTpho/blob/main/VietnameseToneNormalization.md).
-- For `BARTpho-word`, users should [use VnCoreNLP's word segmenter to pre-process input raw texts](https://github.com/VinAIResearch/PhoBERT#vncorenlp) as it is used to perform both Vietnamese tone normalization and word segmentation on the pre-training corpus.
+- For `BARTpho-word`, users should [use VnCoreNLP to segment input raw texts](https://github.com/VinAIResearch/PhoBERT#vncorenlp) as it was used to perform both Vietnamese tone normalization and word segmentation on the pre-training corpus.

 ## <a name="fairseq"></a> Using BARTpho in [`transformers`](https://github.com/huggingface/transformers)